medicine cabinet

 What is opioid dependence?

 When some people experience pain, both physical and or psychological, they may rely on opioids to make their body and mind feel better.
-People who are dependent on opioids find it very hard to stop using or cut down because of withdrawal symptoms.
-Stopping opioid use abruptly can lead to withdrawal symptoms, these can begin to occur within only a few hours after last use.
+People who are dependent on opioids find it very hard to cut down or stop using because of the physical and psychological withdrawal symptoms.
+Stopping opioid use abruptly can lead to both physical and psychological withdrawal symptoms, these can begin to occur within only a few minutes to several days after last use.

 • Sleeplessness and broken sleep